 I have a READER!
 A real, bonafide reader who devours big books for fun.
 I actually have 3 readers right now.
 I try to get in actual school lessons at a scheduled time every day but my 3 big kids just want to read ALL.
 DAY.
 LONG.
 And I couldn’t be more ridiculously thrilled.

-The road hasn’t always been easy: Liam didn’t show any interest in reading until about age 7…but then he caught on pretty quickly and was reading chapter books by the next year.
+The road hasn’t always been easy: Liam didn’t show any interest in reading until about age 7…but then I found what he liked.
+To begin with, the Children’s book illustrations were more important than the actual story because he liked looking at the pictures and it helped him finish the book.
+Then, as he got more confident with reading, I got him longer books with fewer pictures.
+He caught on pretty quickly and was reading chapter books by the next year.
 Toby I left completely alone in this department (other than reading lots of books TO him) because he was super stubborn about it and didn’t want to even try to read.
 Once little sister Juliet started, though, he felt left out and decided to try.
 He started reading chapter books last year (at age 8) after Juliet did (at age 6).
 But Jules is kind of a crazy prodigy.
 The kid read independently at age 4 and did it all on her own.

 I certainly don’t know everything about this subject but it’s been a fun journey so far and I’m crazy excited to guide and watch 4 more littles on this road to reading.
 If I had to pinpoint any tips that have helped us get this far in the reading journey, this list would be it!